GuLinux/Pandorica/README.md

 Mysql/MariaDB will probably be supported soon.

 ## Quick Start ##
 First, make sure to have all dependencies installed (if you are compiling from source code, you need the headers packages too).

 Then, clone the repository and update the submodules.

     $ git clone https://github.com/rockman81/Pandorica.git
     $ cd Pandorica/
     $ git submodule init
     $ git submodule update

 Configure and build *Pandorica*

     $ mkdir build
     $ cd build
     $ cmake .. -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/usr
     $ make
     $ sudo make install

 Then, just run the '*Pandorica*' command.
 When used with no arguments,  *Pandorica* will run on [localhost:8080](http://localhost:8080), and store your media database in $HOME/.config/Pandorica/Pandorica.sqlite

 ## Advanced configuration and customization ##
 Use the --help option for the most common options,  and the --help-full option to see all command line options (including Wt default ones).
 Lookup the official [Wt Reference Page](http://www.webtoolkit.eu:3080/wt/doc/reference/html/overview.html#wthttpd) for a detailed overview.

 *Pandorica* also uses some extra configuration properties.
 You can set them in the "properties" section of your *wt_config.xml* file (usually located in /etc/wt, you can use a different one with the "-c" option).

+### Running in an existing webserver ###
+If you want to publish your *Pandorica* box over the internet it is highly reccomended to run it inside an existing web server installation (like apache, lighttpd, nginx)
+Follow these steps:
+* Configure your webserver to forward requests to *Pandorica*.
+You can achieve this by configuring *mod_proxy* in your webserver.
+* Configure some alias paths in your webserver.
+For instance, you will need the Wt resources folder (/usr/share/Wt/resources/) and *Pandorica* static resources (/usr/share/Pandorica/static/).
+Wt resources should be aliased as "/resources" on your webserver (you can configure it in your wt_config.xml file).
+You can choose *Pandorica* static resources path, and tell *Pandorica* this path with the --static-deploy-path argument.
+* Optionally, but reccomended, configure a PostgreSQL connection (see below)
+* Also optional, select a different http port in *Pandorica* if the default (8080) is busy with the --http-port argument After completing these steps, you can run *Pandorica* in managed mode:
+    $ Pandorica --server-mode managed --static-deploy-path /pandorica-static Or, if you configured your webserver mod_proxy to deploy *Pandorica* as a subdirectory:
+    $ Pandorica --server-mode managed --static-deploy-path /pandorica-static --deploy-path /Pandorica

 ### PostgreSQL connection parameters ###
 Example property entry:

     <property name="psql-connection">application_name=streamingapp host=localhost port=5432 dbname=streaming_app_database user=streamingapp_pg_username password=streamingapp_pg_password</property>

 If *psql-connection* property is set, *Pandorica* will **not** use the Sqlite3 connector.

 ### Authentication and Email settings ###